 top of page

 Alice Andrea Ewing is an artist and founder-sculptor living and working in Suffolk, UK.
-In 2016, she established her own studio and foundry in the county and leads the craft-design studio Pomarius.
+In 2016, she and artist Freddy Morris established their own studio and foundry in the county, run as a family atelier.
+She leads the craft-design studio Pomarius.

-In 2020/21 Ewing collaborated with fashion label Loewe under creative director Jonathan Anderson for SS21 and FW21 collections, producing sculptures and a limited edition jewellery collection.
-She is currently working with English Heritage's Audley End House, Saffron Walden, in Essex and Wildland Estate's Aldourie Castle, Lochness, on new sculpture collections connected to both sites.
-She has produced private commissions through David Linley and Foster Lomas Architects and is presently working on a commissioned project for the Roux Waterside Inn, Windsor
+In 2021 she collaborated with fashion label Loewe under creative director Jonathan Anderson for the SS21 and FW21 collections, producing sculptures and a limited edition jewellery collection.
+She has worked with English Heritage's Audley End House (Saffron Walden) and Wildland Estate's Aldourie Castle (Loch Ness) on new sculpture collections connected to both sites.
+Previous commissions and Pomarius collaborations include those for The Newt in Somerset, Soho Farmhouse, The Chancery Rosewood (London) and Heckfield Place (Hampshire).
+She has produced private commissions through David Linley and Foster Lomas Architects.
+In 2023-24 she undertook private commissions for the Roux Waterside Inn (Windsor) and Gerbou (Dubai) through Design consultancy Tashkeel.

 Awards include A-N Time Space Money Bursary Award 2020; The BASET Endeavour Award 2019, The British-Australia Society; Hill End AIR, Bathurst Regional Art Gallery, NSW Australia 2019; Selected Artist for TOAST Works of the Heart Campaign 2017; and selected CRAFT Brand/Trader at Top Drawer 2019 for Pomarius.

-Her sculptures have appeared in The World of Interiors, The Telegraph, and were featured in the Financial Times 2022 HTSI.
+Ewing's sculptures have appeared in CRAFT magazine, The World of Interiors, The Telegraph, and were featured in the Financial Times 2022 HTSI.

 Participation + Community Engagement